-It looks like you really don’t have to be a Michael Schumacher (I truly hope that this man of legend gets well soon) to get your own limited edition watch.
+It looks like you really don’t have to be a Michael Schumacher (I truly hope that this man of legend gets well soon) to get your own limited edition timepiece.
 Darryl O’Young, a 33 year old racer from Hong Kong who is still to prove that he is worthy the car that he drives in the World Touring Car Championship, has recently had his name put on the new Oris TT3 Darryl O’Young Limited Edition Automatic Chronograph (Ref.
 774 7611 7784 Set).
 Based on their current TT3 model in a titanium body, it is both sporty and elegant: a rare combination that an average usually chronograph usually fails to achieve.

 For this version, the Swiss watchmaker treated the 44.50 mm lightweight titanium body with DLC coating that significantly reduces chances of you accidentally putting a scratch on a soft metal surface.
 The black ceramic bezel of the timekeeper was, too, a little refinished with the minute track on its inner flange featuring a single “55” numeral standing for this BMW’s racing number.

 Although you will clearly need to try it on your own wrist first to get the feeling whether it will actually fit, from the visual perspective the device looks smaller than it is.
 Kudos goes to its very unusual profile that makes it a kind of a hybrid between a more common circular and cushion-shaped case.
 The visual effect is such that the timepiece looks even more lightweight and also surprisingly compact.
 Of course, some may not like it, but the way this oversized thing looks actually speaks to me.

 Another nice thing about the body is its water resistance rating.
 According to official specs (see below), it is good for 10 ATM (100 meters), which makes it suitable for all the daily chores (if you are ready to subject this luxury item to the usual abuse of detergents and other chemicals), as well as taking a shower or even swimming.
 Just don’t skin-dive wearing it.